freebsd/freebsd-src/CONTRIBUTING.md

 ### Quality Expectations

-Low quality submimssions will be rejected.
+Low quality submissions will be rejected.
 A pull request may be closed if there are too many obvious mistakes, or when a time-consuming rework is needed.

 Automated accounts or chatbots must not submit pull requests or use pull